Part Time Punks: Recording

-Lyrics and style
+Music and lyrics

-The song is recorded in Television Personalities' characteristic low-fi and deliberately shambolic style.
-Treacy's lyrics incorporate vernacular language and are sung with a pronounced London accent and a storytelling intonation.
-Adding to the amateurish tone, both Treacy and Ball appear to struggle with keeping their vocal harmonies in tune.
+"Part Time Punks" was written by Treacy and recorded in the band's characteristic low-fi and deliberately "shambolic" style.
+Its lyrics incorporate vernacular language and are sung with a pronounced Cockney accent.
+Adding to the amateurish tone, Treacy and Ball appear to struggle with keeping their vocal harmonies in tune.

-The lyrics take a critical and ironic look at the evolution of punk rock from its underground beginnings in the mid-1970s into the more commercialised and mainstream late–1970s style.
-According to the music journalist Rob Young, the song reflects the "transference of the earnest imperatives behind punk rock into a pastiche" and satires "the cartoon-mohican punk rockers that had taken over the King's Road as helpless fashion victims ignorant of the founding spirit of punk rock."
-The author and journalist Lina Lecaro described the song as about poseurs and late adopters "who pound the pit or rock the look only on the weekend".
-Treacy re-explored the theme in 1995's -far darker- "I Was a Mod Before You Was a Mod".
+The song takes a critical and wry look at the evolution of UK punk rock from its underground beginnings in 1976 to the more commercialised, mainstream style that had emerged by 1978.
+According to the critic Rob Young, the lyrics reflects the "transference of the earnest imperatives behind punk rock into a pastiche" and satires "the cartoon-mohican punk rockers that had taken over the King's Road as helpless fashion victims ignorant of the founding spirit of punk rock."
+Writing for LA Weekly in 2006, the critic Lina Lecaro said that the song criticises "poseurs and late adopters...who rock the look only on the weekend".
+Treacy re-explored the theme in the title track of the 1995 album "I Was a Mod Before You Was a Mod".

-Part Time Punks mentions several contemporary bands, music industry people and record labels, including Siouxsie and the Banshees, John Peel and Rough Trade Records.
-However, Treacy has said that the song wasn't intended to criticise them directly.
-More so, in the words of critic Ian Birch, the song highlights "the kind of unthinking acceptance that people can adopt towards figureheads."
-Asked in a 1980 interview with Sounds magazine if he was once a part-time punk, Treacy said: "Oh Christ yeah, I'm the worst of the lot.
-Up to about six months ago I was just like everybody else.
-If there was a review in Sounds saying this is a good album I'd go and but it...The other night I was looking over the road, not with me telescope, and there was actually someone pogoing in their bedroom.
-That's when I realised everybody takes it too seriously."
+"Part Time Punks" mentions several contemporary bands, music industry people and record labels, including Siouxsie and the Banshees, John Peel and Rough Trade Records.
+However, Treacy has said that the song wasn't intended to criticise them directly, but rather the general media hype that took them into the mainstream press.
+Asked in a 1980 interview with Sounds magazine if he was once a part-time punk, Treacy said: "Oh Christ yeah, I'm the worst of the lot...everybody takes it too seriously."

+Release

+Geoff Travis, head of Rough Trade Records, contacted Treacy and offered a contract to both distribute the EP and release "Part Time Punks" as a single.
+Travis was not put-off by the band's "barely competent" musical style, and offered a very favourable, informal and non-binding distribution and record deal, described by Ball as an "old-fashioned, spit and shake, 50-50 deal.
+Share the risk and share the profits".

+The Where's Bill Grundy Now?
+EP was rereleased by Rough Trade in 1979 and sold between 20,000 and 30,000 copies.
+The "Part Time Punks" single was released the following year and reached the UK Independent Chart, selling 14,000 copies in its first six months, leading to a pressing of a further 13,000 copies.
+The song brought the band international attention and led to tours of America, Germany and Holland.